Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 1. Set picking rules.

-Before picking trajectories, set the picking rules.
+Before picking trajectories, set picking rules first.
 Details are as follows.

 • Orientation settings